mendix/docs-site-test/content/en/docs/howto8/extensibility/build-javascript-actions/create-native-javascript-action.md

 Your apps are now available in the *C:\native-builder\builds\* folder, where you will find *Native-NFC-App-Android-1.zip* for an Android app and *Native-NFC-App-iOS-1.zip* for an iOS app.

-{{% alert type="info" %}}
+{{% alert color="info" %}}

 1. During a build, the free version of the App Center will time out if the build exceeds 30 minutes.
 1. By default, Native Builder builds both an iOS and Android apps.
 To build faster, for one platform specifically, add the parameter `--platform android` or `--platform ios` to the `build` command.

 {{% /alert %}}

 1. Install the app on your device.
-For more information on app installation, see the [Distributing](/howto8/mobile/deploying-native-app#distributing) section of *How to Deploy Your First Mendix Native Mobile App*.
+For more information on app installation, see the [Distributing](/howto8/mobile/deploying-native-app/#distributing) section of *How to Deploy Your First Mendix Native Mobile App*.
 1. Open your app on your testing device.
 1. Tap your NFC button.
 You will incur this error: **JavaScript action was not implemented**.
 You will implement your action later.